apache/cordova-plugin-file/README.md

 * `cache-external`: The application's external cache directory
 * `assets`: The application's bundle (read-only)
 * `root`: The entire device filesystem
+* `applicationDirectory`: ReadOnly with restricted access.
+Copying files in this directory is possible, but reading it directly results in 'file not found'.
 Android also supports a special filesystem named "documents", which represents a "/Documents/" subdirectory within the "files" filesystem.

 ### iOS